mangalam-research/btw/tech_notes.rst

 Notes from Actual Upgrades
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+- 1.0.5 to 1.1.0: The upgrade window was scheduled for 2015/04/29 at
+  8:00-10:00 EDT.
+I began preparing at around 7:30 EDT so as to get a
+  head start with the steps that could be performed before the
+  upgrade, and server maintenance not directly tied to the upgrade
+  (e.g. shutting down the demo site).
+At 8:00 EDT I put the server
+  into maintenance mode.
+At around 8:35 I put the server out of
+  maintenance mode.
+The server initially failed to work because I
+  forgot to make a couple changes to the btw.ini file (uwsgi
+  configuration).
+Moreover I had to change ownership of the log files
+  in /var/log/btw so that BTW could write there.
+Then it was smooth
+  sailing.

 - 0.7.1 to 0.8.0: The upgrade window was scheduled for 2015/01/21 at
   8:00-9:00 EST. I began preparing at around 7:30 EST because a few of
   the upgrade steps (installing new packages, updating the settings of